sillsdev/ptx2pdf/docs/documentation/SideBars.md

 options listed above  will apply to \esb boxes without a specified category.

-If the stylesheet is loaded by `\categorysheet`, then is used internally, before and after the categorysheet is read, and is not normally necesary.
+If the stylesheet is loaded by `\categorysheet`, then is used internally, before and after the categorysheet is read, and is not normally necessary.

 The `\stylesheet` command should issues a warning if `\Category` is used without an `\EndCategory` command towards the end of the file.
 However, there is no need to place